-“I don’t know,” he answered sounding exasperated and pissed.
+“I don’t know,” he answers sounding exasperated and pissed.
 “I will get you that info just give me a minute.”

-“What’s going on,” he questions as Natasha sits watching three big dudes similar to the others she had put down in St. Louis.
+“What’s going on,” he questions as Natasha sits watching three big dudes similar to the men she had put down in St. Louis.